Strength of Minibatch Noise in SGD: SGD Noise and Fluctuation in Linear Regression

 \subsection{Learning with Regularization}

-In this section, we show that regularization also causes SGD noise.
+Now, we show that regularization also causes a unique SGD noise.
 The loss function for $\Gamma-L_2$ regularized linear regression is where $\Gamma$ is a symmetric matrix; conventionally, one set $\Gamma=\gamma I_D$ with a scalar $\gamma>0$.
 For conciseness, we assume that there is no noise in the label, namely $y_i=\mathbf{u}^{\rm T}x_i$ with a constant vector $\mathbf{u}$.
 One important quantity in this case will be $\mathbf{u} \mathbf{u}^{\rm T} := U$.
-The noise covariance for this form of regularization can be calculated but takes a complicated form.
+The noise for this form of regularization can be calculated but takes a complicated form.